For the 2026 school year, there are 2 community colleges serving 15,846 students in Cumberland County County, North Carolina.

 How many community colleges are located in Cumberland County, NC?

-What is community college acceptance rate in Cumberland County, NC?
+What is the community college acceptance rate in Cumberland County, NC?

-The average community college acceptance rate in North Carolina is 77% (view national acceptance rates).
+The average community college acceptance rate in North Carolina is 70% (compared to national acceptance rates).

-How diverse are community college in Cumberland County, NC?
+How diverse are community colleges in Cumberland County, NC?

-Community colleges in Cumberland County, NC are approximately 65% minority students (majority Black).
+Community colleges in Cumberland County, NC have approximately 67% minority enrollment, with the majority being Black.

 Recent Articles